Satellite SMS check-in on Android

 Screenshot coming soon

-Home tab — satellite SMS link below Check in now
+Start tab — Check in by text below Check in now

-Active trip card on the Home tab showing the primary 'Check in now' button and the quiet 'No signal?
-Check-in via satellite SMS' link below it
+Active trip card on the Start tab showing the primary 'Check in now' button and the quiet 'No data?
+Check in by text (cell or satellite)' link below it

 Screenshot coming soon